(hye'' droe mor' fone)

 - tell your doctor and pharmacist if you are allergic to hydromorphone, any other medications, sulfites, or any of the ingredients in hydromorphone tablets, solution, or extended-release tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: buprenorphine (Buprenex, Butrans, in Suboxone); butorphanol (Stadol); ipratropium (Atrovent); medications for glaucoma, irritable bowel disease, Parkinson's disease, ulcers, and urinary problems;and pentazocine (Talwin).
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: buprenorphine (Buprenex, Butrans, in Suboxone, in Zubsolv); butorphanol; ipratropium (Atrovent); medications for glaucoma, irritable bowel disease, Parkinson's disease, ulcers, and urinary problems; nalbuphine; and pentazocine (Talwin).
 Also tell your doctor or pharmacist if you are taking any of the following medications or have stopped taking them within the past two weeks: isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have any of the conditions listed in the IMPORTANT WARNING section, paralytic ileus (condition in which food does not move through the intestines), or a blockage in the stomach or intestines.
+- tell your doctor if you have any of the conditions listed in the IMPORTANT WARNING section or paralytic ileus (condition in which food does not move through the intestines), or a blockage in the stomach or intestines.
 Your doctor may tell you not to take hydromorphone.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking hydromorphone.